beyondstorage/specs/rfcs/111-add-service-metadata-in-storage-metadata.md

 ## Background

 In [GSP-6], we split storage meta and object meta.
-In [GSP-40], we split all object metadata into four groups: `global` metadata, `standard` metadata, `service` metadata and `user` metadata.
-For storage, there's no `standard` metadata and user defined metadata is not allowed.
+In [GSP-40], we split all metadata into four groups: `global metadata`, `standard metadata`, `service metadata` and `user metadata`.
+For storage, there's no `standard metadata` and user defined metadata is not allowed.

 For now, storage related information carried in `StorageMeta`: